Who Qualifies as a First-Time Home Buyer? | Programs 2025

 The three-year rule is also a significant guideline in determining who qualifies as a first-time home buyer.
 And this rule goes for both owning a home and having one’s name on a mortgage agreement within the past three years.

-But specific first-time home buyer requirements can vary by loan program.
+However, specific requirements for first-time home buyer grants vary by program.
 You need to track down the ones that serve your area and ask.
-Be sure to check .gov websites for information on local programs, including details on price limits and maximum sales price for eligible properties.
+Check local .gov websites for eligibility details, including income limits and maximum home prices.

 Is it easier to qualify as a first-time buyer?